damdaepark/pymatcc/README.md

 # pymatcc
-Python Materials Classification by Conductivity (pymatcc) is a classification framework designed to rapidly assess the conductivity of crystals based on their structures.
-The software currently supports the assessment of materials containing Na (sodium) given in .cif files.
+Python Materials Conductivity Classifier (Pymatcc) is an open-source Python library engineered to rapidly assess the ionic conductivity potential of crystalline compounds based on their lattice structure.

+## How it works
+For a queried candidate compound, Pymatcc first evaluates its structural descriptors (e.g., orbital field matrix, valence orbital, ...) and encodes them into a feature vector.
+Based on the feature vector representation, the candidate is classified into a group of structurally similar materials.
+Here the classifier is a priori trained during the unsupervised clustering of the compounds from the  Materials Project Dataset, from which such a group is also identified.
+Pymatcc investigates the available ionic conductivity records of the materials within the group and thereby the potential of the candidate is examined.
+The library currently supports the materials containing Na (sodium) and requires .cif files for input.

 ## Requirements